-The Oregon Health Authority (OHA) has administered the program since it was established.
+The Oregon Health Authority (OHA) administered the program from 2010 to 2017.
 In 2016, House Bill 4016 authorized the boards to establish or contract for program services.
-The boards and OHA have been working collaboratively to issue a new contract for program operations.
+The boards and OHA worked collaboratively to issue a new contract for program operations.
 To that end, the boards established a workgroup to issue a Request for Proposals (RFP) from potential vendors for the program.
 The workgroup meetings were held monthly at the Oregon Medical Board and were open to the public.
-As a result of the RFP process, Reliant Behavioral Health (RBH) has been awarded the contract to operate the HPSP, effective July 1, 2017.
-RBH has held the HPSP contract for the past seven years and will continue to do so with diligence.
+As a result of the RFP process, Reliant Behavioral Health, now known as Uprise Health, was awarded the contract to operate the HPSP, effective July 1, 2017.

 Enrollment in HPSP

 A board may refer a licensee to HPSP or a licensee may self-refer.
 When a board refers a licensee, HPSP will work with the board to ensure the licensee is monitored in accordance with his or her board agreement.

 When a licensee self-refers, HPSP will work with the licensee to develop an individualized monitoring agreement and will keep the licensee's enrollment confidential as long as the licensee is in compliance with his or her HPSP monitoring agreement.